What is an SPF Record?

 Adding an SPF Record to Your Website's DNS

 If you already have an SPF record published, you would just add:

 If you send email from your website, Google Mail, and Táve, then this would be an acceptable TXT record for you:

 v=spf1 a mx include:_spf.google.com include:ca.spf.tave.com ?all

 If you send email from your website, your ISP, and Táve, then this is likely an acceptable TXT record for you:

 v=spf1 a mx include:ca.spf.tave.com ?all

 Be aware that it may take a day for your changes to be processed by most mail servers.

-For initial testing, you should set the TTL pretty low (less 300 seconds), so that you can make changes without having to wait a long time for your DNS cache to expire.
+For initial testing, you should set the TTL pretty low (3600 seconds or 1 hour), so that you can make changes without having to wait a long time for your DNS cache to expire.
 Once you have verified your changes and everything appears to be working, you can then increase the TTL.